 Section 47F of the FOI Act provides that a document is conditionally exempt if its disclosure under the FOI Act would involve the unreasonable disclosure of personal information of any person.
-'Personal information' means information or an opinion about an identified individual, or an individual who is reasonably identifiable, whether the information or opinion is true or not, and whether the information or opinion is recorded in a material form or not (see s 4 of the FOI Act and s 6 of the Privacy Act 1988).
+'Personal information' means information or an opinion about an identified individual, or an individual who is reasonably identifiable, whether the information or opinion is true or not, and whether the information or opinion is recorded in a material form or not (see section 4 of the FOI Act and section 6 of the Privacy Act 1988).

-I consider that disclosure of the information marked 's47F' in the documents would disclose personal information relating to third parties, namely employees of or contractors to AMCOR, or participants in ACMOR programs.
+I consider that disclosure of the information marked 's47F' in the documents would disclose personal information relating to third parties.
 The information within the documents would reasonably identify a person, either through names, positions or descriptions of their role or employment circumstance.

-The FOI Act states that, when deciding whether the disclosure of the personal information would be 'unreasonable', I must have regard to four factors set out in s.47F(2) of the FOI Act.
-I have therefore considered each of these factors below:
+The FOI Act states that, when deciding whether the disclosure of the personal information would be 'unreasonable', I must have regard to the following four factors set out in s.47F(2) of the FOI Act: